Offer at capacity (30 Nov 2020)

 The Company is loss-making, with a current monthly cash burn rate of c.£100k.
 Funding in this round and the proposed Series B in 2021 is forecast to see the business through to profitability in FY22 – not guaranteed.
 If this funding is not secured, this will impact the Company’s ability to deliver its forecasts.

 Q-Bot is an EIS-qualifying company.
 It has been previously granted EIS Advance Assurance and issued EIS certificates to investors in previous funding rounds.
 The Company is now awaiting confirmation from HMRC that a new application process for this funding round is EIS eligible.
 While it is anticipated this will be the case, the Company is waiting on formal confirmation from HMRC.

 The value of tax benefits depends on circumstances and tax rules can change.

-Whilst entrepreneurial, the Company has robust corporate governance in place and receives ongoing advice from EMV on how to drive shareholder value.
-Securing investment from a fund that knows the sector inside out after extensive due diligence validates in our view the valuation and growth prospects.
-However, experienced investors should form their own view.
+Whilst entrepreneurial, the Company appears to have robust corporate governance in place and receives ongoing advice from its board on how to drive shareholder value.

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – tax-efficient investments.
 You should base your investment decision on the provider's documents and ensure you have read and fully understand them before investing.
 This review is a marketing communication.
 It is not advice or a personal or research recommendation to buy the investment mentioned.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.